gregoryross/deep_marginal_likelihoods/README.md

 import kl_lower_bounds as klb
 ```
 Using the `klb.get_kl_lower_bound`, we can estimate the KL divergence between the prior and the postirior as long as we
 have samples from both.
-So let's quickly generate 5000 samples from both:
+So let's quickly generate 5000 samples from each:
 ```python
 prior_samps = prior.rvs(5000)
 post_samps = post.rvs(5000)
 ```
 For the sake of this example, let's make the neural net very simple, with 1 hidden layer that contains 100 hidden units.
-The output layer must only have one unit as that will be estimating the KL divergence.
+The output layer must only have one unit for the KL divergence estimate.
 Currently, the activation
 functions are hard coded as softplus functions.
 ```python
 layer_shapes = (prior_samps.shape[1], 100, 1)